Registering for Internship Credit

 Start drafting a Learning Contract using the online Learning Contract system.

-- Instructions to create learning goal and objectives.
+- Instructions to create learning objectives, learning activities, and strategies for evaluation of learning.

-After your Learning Contract has been reviewed and approved by your faculty moderator, Department Chair (if applicable), your site supervisor, and Laura Hammond, Assistant Director of XPD, the final contract will be sent to the Registrar's Office for official registration.
+After your Learning Contract has been reviewed and approved by your faculty moderator, department chair, and your site supervisor, XPD will submit the final contract to the Registrar's Office for official registration in Banner.

-- The faculty moderator, Department Chair (if applicable), site supervisor, and yourself will receive a copy of this email message.
+- The faculty moderator, department chair, site supervisor, and yourself will receive a copy of this email message.

 - Once you receive this message, you are able to count hours towards your internship credit requirement guidelines.
 For this reason, it is especially important you submit the learning contract ASAP and in advance of your intended start date at the internship site!

 - Complete the required, online Legal and Professional Issues Sessions before or during the first week of your internship.
-Your faculty moderator and the XPD Office are notified once you’ve completed this assignment, which can be accessed online using your CSB/SJU username and password.
+XPD tracks who has/hasn't completed this assignment, which can be accessed online using your CSB/SJU username and password.